carlow78/wordle-challenge/README.md

 Code Institution's Python Linter was used to test Python code for semantic and stylistic problems.

 All issues were fixed within linter application.
-The only two issues I needed to do a quick google search to resolve were -
+The only two issues I needed to do a quick google search to resolve were:

-1. Error message 1 (Indentation is not a multiple of four (E111))
+1. <u>Error message 1 (Indentation is not a multiple of four (E111))</u>

- Resolved using this source - https://www.flake8rules.com/rules/E111.html
+  * Resolved using this source - https://www.flake8rules.com/rules/E111.html

-2. Error message 2 (Test for membership should be 'not in' (E713))
+2. <u>Error message 2 (Test for membership should be 'not in' (E713))</u>

-- resolved using this source - https://www.flake8rules.com/rules/E713.html
+* Resolved using this source - https://www.flake8rules.com/rules/E713.html

 Apart from these two errors, the most common error I had was trailing whitespaces and having too much content on a single line.
 To resolve this I trimmed all content to be within the grey line in the application.
 And it does improve the code readibility.
 I also had to tab to keep print content inline.
 Once I had fixed all errors I copied over the previous version of the file (after saving first).